NagusameCS/404/Individual Questions (Easy Questions)/JsonVerifier.md

-w# JSON Verifier and Validator
+# JSON Verifier and Validator

 ## Description
 Create a JSON validation engine that checks both syntax and schema compliance.